ctang83/test/_book/index.md

 This is the other network.
 The future research networks!
-- Within the University of Hong Kong, I can work with you.
+- Within the University of Hong Kong, I hope to work with you.
 I think we share common research interests in the health system.
 Or I can work with A/Prof Karen Grepin in health economics.

 In addition, I have interest in building a collaboration with BIMHSE, as a newly established research institute, I think this is a research field the University of Hong Kong hopes to invest in.